lilxyzw/VRCLightVolumes/Documentation/UdonSharpAPI.md

 `bool AutoUpdateVolumes` - Automatically updates a volume's position, rotation, and scale in Play mode using an Udon script.
 Use only if you have movable volumes in your scene.

-`bool AdditiveMaxOverdraw` - Limits the maximum number of additive volumes that can affect a single pixel.
+`int AdditiveMaxOverdraw` - Limits the maximum number of additive volumes that can affect a single pixel.
 If you have many dynamic additive volumes that may overlap, it's good practice to limit overdraw to maintain performance.

+`float LightsBrightnessCutoff` - The minimum brightness at a point due to lighting from a Point Light Volume, before the light is culled.
+Larger values will result in better performance, but light attenuation will be less physically correct.
+You should never set it to zero or below, otherwise lights will never be culled at all.

 `LightVolumeInstance[] LightVolumeInstances` - All Light Volume instances sorted in decreasing order by weight.
 You can enable or disable volumes game objects at runtime.
 Manually disabling unnecessary volumes improves performance.

+`Texture2DArray CustomTextures` - All textures that can be used for as Cubemaps, LUT or Cookies, stored in a single Texture Array.
+Faces of the used cubemaps always stores first.

+`int CubemapsCount` - Cubemaps count that stored in CustomTextures texture array.
+Cubemaps faces starts from the beginning, 6 elements per each cubemap.

+`bool IsRangeDirty` - Flag that defines if range of all of the point lights should be recalculated in the next frame.
+Recalculates automatically when **AutoUpdateVolumes** is enabled.
+Resets to false after being recalculated.

 #### Public Methods

-`void UpdateVolumes()` - Method that updates all the volumes gloabal shader parameters.
+`void UpdateVolumes()` - Method that updates all the volumes global shader parameters.
 Useful if you want manually update volumes instead of having **AutoUpdateVolumes** enabled.

 ## LightVolumeInstance